-- An article slated for publication in the March/April 2011 American Journal of Lifestyle Medicine titled “Tomato Consumption and Health: Emerging Benefits,” demonstrates the significant nutritional advantages of increasing tomato consumption.
+- There is an article slated for publication in the March/April 2011 American Journal of Lifestyle Medicine titled “Tomato Consumption and Health: Emerging Benefits.”
+It demonstrates the significant nutritional advantages of increasing tomato consumption.

-- Emerging research underscores the relationship between consuming tomatoes and tomato products with reduced risk of certain cancers, heart disease, ultraviolet light–induced skin damage, osteoporosis, and other conditions.
+- Emerging research underscores the relationship between consuming tomatoes and tomato products.
+It finds it reduces risk of certain cancers, heart disease, ultraviolet light–induced skin damage, osteoporosis, and other conditions.

 - Tomatoes are the most important non-starchy vegetable in the American diet.
-They not only contain high levels of carotenoid antioxidants such as lycopene, but also serve as a significant source of vitamin C, fiber and potassium in the American diet.
+They contain high levels of carotenoid antioxidants such as lycopene.
+They also serve as a significant source of vitamin C, fiber and potassium in the American diet.

-- Research shows those who ate more canned tomatoes had reduced levels of C-reactive protein, a marker of inflammation that is linked to the development of heart disease.
+- Research shows those who ate more canned tomatoes had reduced levels of C-reactive protein.
+This is a marker of inflammation that is linked to the development of heart disease.

 - The human body absorbs more lycopene from processed or cooked tomatoes products, such as Hunt’s tomatoes.

-- Processing adds value by increasing the availability of lycopene for absorption by softening the cell walls of tomatoes, making it more accessible.
+- Processing adds value by increasing the availability of lycopene for absorption.
+This happens by softening the cell walls of tomatoes, making it more accessible.

 - According to a study reported in the American Journal of Clinical Nutrition, lycopene absorption is two to three times greater in canned tomato products than raw tomatoes.

-- Second only to potatoes, the tomato is America’s favorite non-starchy vegetable and accounts for 85 percent of the lycopene consumed in the U.S.
+- Second only to potatoes, the tomato is America’s favorite non-starchy vegetable.
+It accounts for 85 percent of the lycopene consumed in the U.S.